kordlib/codegen-kt/docs/topics/kotlinpoet.md

 ```

 ### Scoping functions
-Some functions in Kotlinpoet allow you to `begin` and `end` some sort of scope like a control flow in a CodeBlock or
+Some functions in KotlinPoet allow you to `begin` and `end` some sort of scope like a control flow in a CodeBlock or
 similar, these are what we refer to as scoping functions in the generator

 ```kotlin